Palm Tree vs Coconut Tree: What’s the Difference? (with Pictures)

 The Differences Between a Palm Tree and a Coconut Tree?

-It’s hard to say that there are definitive differences between palm trees and coconut trees.
-And that’s because technically a coconut tree is a palm.
+It’s hard to say that there are definitive differences between palm trees and coconut trees because coconut trees are palms.
 They both have the same leaves, and both produce fruits.
-But the distinguishing factors are the trunks and fruits.
+However, the distinguishing factors are the trunks and fruits.
+Palm trees typically have textured and scaly trunks, but coconut trees rarely have scales and are lighter in color.

-And if you’re ever confused between the two, just check out what fruit the tree is bearing!
-A coconut tree will produce hard coconuts.
-Other palms can produce smaller fruits such as dates.
+If you’re ever confused between the two, just check out the fruit the tree is bearing!
+A coconut tree produces hard coconuts, but other palms produce smaller fruits like dates.

-However, both palm tree and coconut tree fruits will fall on their own once they reach maturity.
+However, palm and coconut fruit will fall off the trees once they reach maturity.
 So, make sure to watch your head whenever you walk underneath them!

 Related Reads: